 JOSE E. CRUZ is the President of Jazz/Latino, Inc., a non-profit, 501(c)(3) corporation dedicated to the promotion of jazz and Latin jazz appreciation.
 Our signature event is the Ahora, Latin/Jazz! concert series held annually.
 We seek to enrich the cultural environment of the New York State Capital Region through concerts and other activities.
 Jazz/Latino, inc. is committed to the values of diversity, pluralism, and cultural understanding.

-Also, he is the author of the publications: Identity, and Power: Puerto Rican Politics and the Challenge of Ethnicity and Liberalism and Identity Politics: Puerto Rican Community Organization and Collective Action in New York City (New York: Centro Press, 2019) and Puerto Rican Identity, Political Development, and Democracy in New York, 1960-1990 (Lexington Books/Rowman & Littlefield 2017).
+Also, he is the author of Liberalism and Identity Politics: Puerto Rican Community Organization and Collective Action in New York City (New York: Centro Press, 2019), Puerto Rican Identity, Political Development, and Democracy in New York, 1960-1990 (Lexington Books/Rowman & Littlefield 2017) and Identity, and Power: Puerto Rican Politics and the Challenge of Ethnicity (Philadelphia: Temple University Press, 1998).

 Jazz/Latino, Inc.: firstname.lastname@example.org